Health and Safety

 A student who is sent home by the school nurse or administrators with symptoms including, but not limited to, fever, cough or respiratory symptoms, fatigue, muscle ache, or stomach symptoms, must be seen by a medical provider.
 The medical provider can determine if the student is safe to return to school with a note or diagnose a likely case of COVID-19 through symptoms or a positive test.
 Siblings also must go home when a student is sent home with symptoms requiring further evaluation.
 Siblings must remain at home until the student is deemed safe to return to school or the end of their own exposure-related quarantine.

-If a student who has been attending school is diagnosed by a medical provider with COVID-19 based on the presence of disease-related symptoms, the student and siblings (if applicable), must remain in isolation at home for 14 calendar days.
+If a student who has been attending school is diagnosed by a medical provider with COVID-19 based on the presence of disease-related symptoms, the student and siblings, must remain in isolation at home for 10 days from the onset of symptoms or the duration of their class' 14-day quarantine (see below), whichever is longer.
 If the medical provider believes testing is needed for accurate diagnosis, the student must remain in isolation until the test results are known.
 If the test results are positive, students must isolate for a total of 14 days from the onset of symptoms.
 If the test results are negative, the student may return to school, if approved by their medical provider.

 If a student must isolate because of their diagnosis of COVID-19, due to a positive test or medical provider’s evaluation of symptoms, their cohort classmates and homeroom teacher (in the lower school) also must quarantine for 14 calendar days from the date of exposure to the infected child.
-Classwork will continue via distance learning.
+In order to provide a consistent and high-quality learning experience, classwork will continue exclusively via distance learning for the duration of the class' quarantine.
 Teachers who have not spent full days with an affected group of students will be evaluated individually.

 The student originally diagnosed with COVID-19 may return to school after 14 days, if they have been fever free for at least 24 hours.